madalynmcd/AST203FinalProject/README.md

 # AST203FinalProject
 AST 230: Final Project

 This project focuses on stimulating a star cluster to explore violent relaxation, a process in which the orbits of individual stars change dramatically due to shifts in the system's gravitational potential, helping the system settle into a more stable, balanced state.
-Using Python in Jupyter Notebooks, the project will provide an interactive platform to simulate and visualize how star clusters evolve under their own gravity, focusing on how changes in their positions, velocities, and interactions shape their dynamics.
+When run in Jupyter Notebooks, the project will provide an interactive platform to simulate and visualize how star clusters evolve under their own gravity, focusing on how changes in their positions, velocities, and interactions shape their dynamics.